Upper Sind Frontier District

-It was formerly known as Upper Sindh Frontier district, being the northern most area of the Sindh province with the Frontier Crimes Regulations as the law of the land.
+It was the northern most area of the Sindh province with the Frontier Crimes Regulations as the law of the land.
 The Frontier Crimes Regulations were repealed in the year 1952 where-after it was named as Jacobabad district.
-Nasirabad sub-division of Sibi agency was added to the Jacobabad district on 1st May, 1961, which as present no more in the district.
+Nasirabad sub-division of Sibi agency was added to the Jacobabad district on 1 May 1961, which as present no more in the district.

 Terrain

 The district was described by the Imperial Gazetteer of India as follows: